ecosystem-genomics/ecosystem-genomics.github.io/index.md

   - type: contact.html
     section_id: contacts
-    title: Let's Get In Touch!
+    title: Get In Touch!
     text: >-
-      Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
+      Ready to apply?
+Call or send us an email and we will get back to you as soon as possible!
     actions:
     - title: +1 (202) 555-014
       icon: fa-phone
     - title: E-Mail
       icon: fa-envelope
-      url: mailto:contact@yourwebsite.com
+      url: mailto:ecosystemgenomics@gmail.com
     - title: Twitter
       icon: fa-twitter
       icon_type: fab